resin-studio/slim/README.md

     - better than horn solvers as program structure dictates
         - the optimal constraint to solve/check
     - comparison to liquid types
+        - similar: types mirror structure of program
-        - it has a simple way of type checking the base type without using solver
+            - it has a syntactic way of type checking the base type
-        - the generated constraints capture the the program composition as subtyping constraints?
+            - by using qualified types?
         - Are these generated subtyping constraints really that different from horn clauses?
             - maybe because they are embedded in the datatype qualifier?
             - embedding the qualifier captures the derivation structure
             - thereby ensuring the optimal refinement search path?
-        - relies on predicate abstraction (restricted to set of predicates)
+        - different: relies on predicate abstraction (restricted to set of predicates)
+            - instead of duality
             - predicate abstraction relies on conjunctions from predefined set of predicates
     - comparison to solving CHC with duality
+        - different: solving by searching for derivation in horn clauses
             - verify that CHC can't reuse the initial derivation.
             - the derivation has to make arbitrary choices on wether to unwind or not.
             - whereas, subtyping constraints unwind according to the structure, right?
-        - relies on duality
+        - similar: relies on duality
             - duality constructs predicates by unwinding inductive constraints
-        - this amounts to learning disjunctions
+            - this amounts to deriving disjunctions, right?
     - downward propagation can leverage mirrored structure of type
 5. tracks the distinction between
     - type variables acting as constraints and